Home

 But then he felt quite hungry, so went home after all.

-Horatio laughed at his brother as the family ate their dinner.
+Horatio laughed at his brother during dinner.

 "We won" said Horatio, "it's really plain to see.